psu13/mutable-hakyll/posts/a-beginners-guide-to-the-pso.md

 **The Big Picture**

 The Classical Music concert as an institution can be an intimidating, overly ritualistic, and stultifying musical experience seemingly designed to remove all emotional connection and energy from your body and soul.
 I get it.
 It can also be the <a href="/the-sound-of-music.html">best thing you have ever heard in your life</a>.
-Classical music concerts are among the last places on Earth where you can actually hear instruments being played just in empty space and never touched by microphones.
+Classical music concerts are among the last places on Earth where you can actually hear instruments being played in empty space and never touched by microphones or amplifiers.
 As such they are also one of the few places where live performances truly sound better than their recorded counterparts possibly could.
 You have truly never heard any particular piece of orchestral music until you have heard it live in a good hall from a good seat.
 I'd like more people in the world to have experienced this first hand.

 **The Details**